lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 Operators of OCSP responders may consider logging the hash algorithm used by OCSP clients to inform their determination of when it is appropriate to obsolete the distribution of OCSP responses that employ SHA-1 for CertID field hashes.
-See {#sha-sec} for more information on the security considerations for the continued use of SHA-1.
+See {#sha1-sec} for more information on the security considerations for the continued use of SHA-1.